On generalized deformation problems: Proof of the Main Propositions

 Now for $y_1,\ldots,y_{c'}$ being part of a maximal regular sequence where $c'<g$, we can extend $y_1,\ldots,y_{c'}$ to a maximal regular sequence $y_1,\ldots,y_{c'},\ldots,y_g$, then we have

-where the second last equality holds because $y_1,\ldots,y_{c'},y_{c'+1}^n,\ldots,y_g^n$ is also a maximal regular sequence and the last equality holds because of Krull's Intersection Theorem.
+where the first equality holds because $y_1,\ldots,y_{c'},y_{c'+1}^n,\ldots,y_g^n$ is also a maximal regular sequence and the second equality holds because of Krull's Intersection Theorem.
 Hence any ideal generated by a regular sequence is Frobenius closed. \end{proof}

 Now we complete the proof of one of our main propositions.
 We next prove our second proposition.